Healer928802/CurrencyExchange/README.md

 # CurrencyExchange
-Test App to track currency exchange rate and manage your favorites || build with UIKit framework.
+Test App to track currency exchange rates and manage your favorites, built with the UIKit framework.

-- Clone the repository -> install cocoapods (pod install) -> open .xcworkspace file.
+- Clone the repository -> install CocoaPods (pod install) -> open the .xcworkspace file.
-- MVVM architecture - View displayed currency list, ViewModel - Retrieve data from api or keychain and prepare it for view, Model - Represent the data.
+- MVVM architecture: View displays the currency list, ViewModel retrieves data from the API or Keychain and prepares it for the view, and Model represents the data.
-- Navigation build with coordinator pattern, APIClient and Alamofire library for api requests, Keychain library for secure storing the data, SnapKit to build ui via code.
+- Navigation is built with the coordinator pattern.
+APIClient and the Alamofire library handle API requests, the Keychain library securely stores data, and SnapKit is used to build the UI via code.
-- Stores favorite currencies and allList currencies securely in the Keychain, users can access saved rates even without an internet connection, syncs with the server once online.
+- Stores favorite currencies and all currencies securely in the Keychain.
+Users can access saved rates even without an internet connection and sync with the server once online.
-- SnapKit, Alamofire, KeychainSwift (explained in 3rd point)
+- SnapKit, Alamofire, and KeychainSwift (explained in the third point).